mattnite/BCIT-Sailbot/docs/about/team.md

 Robotic Sailing Regatta (IRSR) in June 2018.
 This will be BCIT's first time competing!

-Our team consists of a half-dozen students that come from BCIT's Mechatronics, Electrical Engineering and Mechanical Engineering programs.
+Our team consists of a students that come from BCIT's Mechatronics, Electrical Engineering and Mechanical Engineering programs.
 These are students who, ontop of their formal education in engineering, wish to dedicate even more time to be part of a challenging project.

 ![Sailing](../images/Sailing.jpg)